Ronald Lacey

 Died: 26/04/1986, Northwood, London, England

-Bessie achieved early prominence mainly in silent films and early talkies.
-With a small frame and delicate features, she played innocent young girls, flappers, and wholesome leading ladies.
-In addition to her acting career, she wrote the screenplay for the 1919 movie A Yankee Princess.
+With a small frame and delicate features, Bessie played innocent young girls, flappers, and wholesome leading ladies.
+In addition to her acting career, she also wrote the screenplay for the 1919 movie A Yankee Princess.
 In 1922, Bessie was selected as one of the Western Association of Motion Picture Advertisers (WAMPA) 'Baby Stars', an accolade awarded to 13 aspiring young actresses each year who were deemed to be on the brink of stardom.
 In 1923, she starred in Human Wreckage with Dorothy Davenport and produced by Thomas Ince.
 As her roles got larger, so did her popularity.
 She performed the Charleston in the movie The King on Main Street in 1925.
 Also that same year she played the lead female character Paula White in The Lost World, a highly influential science-fiction adventure film based on the novel of the same name by Sir Arthur Conan Doyle.
 Three years later she starred in The Matinee Idol, a romantic comedy directed by a young Frank Capra.

-Unlike many other actors at the time, she successfully made the transition to talkies, and in 1929 she was nominated for the Academy Award for Best Actress for The Broadway Melody.
+Unlike many other actors at the time, she successfully made the transition to talkies, moving more and more into musical comedy.
+In 1929 she was nominated for the Academy Award for Best Actress for The Broadway Melody.
 She also appeared in several other early musicals including The Hollywood Revue of 1929 (1929), Chasing Rainbows (1930), Good News (1930) and They Learned About Women (1930).
 Bessie even has her own Star on the Hollywood Walk of Fame.

 By 1932, as she entered her mid-thirties, Bessie's American film career was in decline.
 She moved in 1935 to England, where she worked in the theatre and occasionally in feature films.
 As war came to Europe, she returned to the USA, working for the Red Cross, and entertaining the troops.
 After the war, she moved back to Britain, which became her main residence, and continued to play small film roles on both sides of the Atlantic.
 These included The Barefoot Contessa (1954) with Humphrey Bogart, The Greengage Summer (1961), starring Kenneth More, and the James Bond thriller On Her Majesty's Secret Service (1969, as an American tourist).
 She also played a small but pivotal role as a switchboard operator in 1971's Sunday Bloody Sunday.